 Sushi-Rama’s interior was designed by Denver architect LIVstudio and inspired by the Cineramas of the 1970s.
 Each location offers retro vibes with a conveyor belt or kaiten, bringing a fun and unique dining experience that allows guests to enjoy quick service while sampling different types of sushi from the extensive selection of fish flown in daily.

-The quality of our food is high quality and high value, a rarity in the sushi world.
-Sourced from the same places as the finest sushi restaurants, our high-tech kitchen gadgets allow us offer sushi at a better value.
-High quality fresh fish is what sets us apart from traditional kaiten.
-A finely-tuned microchip system allows us to easily identify and remove plates that have been on the conveyor belt for 90 minutes.
+Sourced from the same places as the finest sushi restaurants, our high-tech kitchen gadgets allow us to offer sushi at a better value.
+A finely-tuned microchip system allows the team to easily identify and remove plates that have been on the conveyor belt for 90 minutes.
 Additional technological advancements in automated kitchen gadgets allow Chef Osaka to keep costs down and quality up.
 For example, a “sushi printer” presses layers of rice onto sheets of nori for sushi.

 The menu and experience are designed to be accessible and engaging.
 The conveyor belt allows guests to start grabbing plates as soon as they sit down and to try things they normally wouldn’t thanks to just two pieces per plate!